Killed U.S. Troops & Civilian Totals

 Includes names of 8 not listed in DCAS

-Below is the complete list of known U.S. military members killed in or from Honduras compiled by USContraWar:
+Below is the complete list of known U.S. military members killed in or from Honduras compiled by USContraWar (updated August 2024):

-LTC David Pickett, CWO4 Daniel Scott and SP4 Earnest Dawson who were killed by communists guerrillas near Lolotique, El Salvador on the return leg of a round-trip flight from Soto Cano Air Base, Honduras to San Salvador, El Salvador when they were shot down.
+LTC David Pickett, CWO4 Daniel Scott and SPC Earnest Dawson who were killed by communists guerrillas near Lolotique, El Salvador on the return leg of a round-trip flight from Soto Cano Air Base, Honduras to San Salvador, El Salvador when they were shot down.
 Scott was killed while piloting the helicopter.
 LTC Pickett and then PFC Dawson survived the crash, were captured by the enemy and later executed as wounded Prisoners of War.
-LTC Pickett and SP4 Dawson were posthumously awarded the POW Medal in 2003.
+LTC Pickett and SPC Dawson were posthumously awarded the POW Medal in 1999 and 2024 respectively.
+Dawson was actually awarded the medal in 1999, however, his family was not notified until 2024.

 1987 6 13 Screen Shot 2015-01-20 at 11.27.32 PM